Q: Does the Fire Department install car seats?

 A: No. However, visitors are welcome for station tours daily from 10:00am-11:30am and 1:00pm-4:00pm depending on personnel availability.
 You may also attend our open house on Fire Service Day, which is held on the the second Saturday of every May.

-Q: How do I request a copy of a fire or paramedic report?
+Q: How do I request a copy of a paramedic report?

-A: Call the Fire Department at (310) 281-2700 during regular business hours and ask for a report request form, or you may download the form by clicking on the link at the bottom of the page.
-You may email, fax, or drop off records requests.
+A: Please complete the BHFD Authorization for Release of PCR and email to BHFDRecords@beverlyhills.org.
 There is a 7-10 business day turnaround for reports.
-Medical reports are confidential and can only be provided to the patient with proper ID or to a representative of the patient with a signed release.
+Paramedic reports are medical records that can only be released to the patient with proper ID or to a representative of the patient with a signed release.

 Q: How do I make a donation to the Fire Department?